tiqets blog

 If you’re a tourist in town looking for a break from the usual Gaudí, Gaudí, Gaudí, there are few museums in Barcelona further from the standard fare than the Erotic Museum of Barcelona.

 Excited to check out more of the best museums in Spain?
-Round out your sightseeing with this in-depth guide into some of the best attractions, museums, and landmarks in Spain.
+Round out your sightseeing with this in-depth guide to some of the best attractions, museums, and landmarks in Spain.
+You can also take a read of our ultimate guide to, arguably, one of the country’s most famous cities, Barcelona!

 Related Posts